- You are here:

 A new library is to be built on Woodhouse Lane as part of the University's improvement programme.

-Initial design thoughts on what the new library might look like from Woodhouse Lane.
+Early architect's impression of what the new library might look like from Woodhouse Lane.

 Strategy and policies